Updated: Sep 23

 Maison Ito's facialist Emilie Celine spoke to beauty editor Carla Reinhard in Bolero Magazine last autumn about the healing power of cupping and how it may be the new facelift.
 This holistic health ritual has many benefits for the skin and body.
 Just last year, Carla Reinhard, beauty editor at Bolero Magazine wrote that cupping may be the new facelift.
 Underneath the skin, facial cupping loosens connective tissues which improve blood flow by allowing newly oxygenated blood to reach the area.
 As it boosts blood flow, cupping removes stagnant blood and reinvigorates the face.
 It can also increase lymph flow and allows for better lymphatic drainage.
 The removal of excess lymph from the face with cupping minimizes puffiness and removes any toxins from the area.

 On the surface level, facial cupping reduces the signs of ageing such as fine lines and wrinkles.
 The suction of cupping helps to tone the skin from the inside out, making it smooth and sculpted.
 Beneath the skin, this natural skincare technique firms facial muscles and can soften any scar tissue.
 Granted that while facial cupping may be intimidating for newbies, this ancient ritual is quite relaxing.
 Combined with the soothing music, scents, and the calming atmosphere at our spa, cupping may even lull you to sleep!

 Does it hurt?

-Facial cupping is a gentle and completely painless treatment.
+Facial cupping is a gentle and completely painless experience.
 Most people who undergo facial cupping treatments find it relaxing and feel they round out their spa experience.
-Because the face must be lubricated before the treatment starts, some say that facial cupping feels like a big kiss!
+Because the face must be lubricated before the experience starts, some say that facial cupping feels like a big kiss!